Faculty & Staff Resources

 First, thank the student for sharing their personal information of their immigration status with you and your commitment to get them connected to resources they need.

 Then, utilize the Undocumented Student Resource website with the student to connect them directly with resources and tips.
-If you are unable to find an answer to a specific question, email (or invite the student to email) undocu@plu.edu where a member of the Undocumented Student Task Force will respond.
+If you are unable to find an answer to a specific question, email (or invite the student to email) undocu@plu.edu where a member of the Center for DJS will respond.

-Lastly, please encourage them to connect with the Center for Diversity, Justice, & Sustainability and Gold Group community for undocumented students for ongoing support and engagement opportunities.
+Lastly, please encourage them to connect with the Center for Diversity, Justice, & Sustainability and Gold Group community for ongoing support and engagement opportunities.

-3. If they are not, we invite you to add a copy to the reserves for students to use throughout the term through the Course Reserves form.
+- If they are not, we invite you to add a copy to the reserves for students to use throughout the term through the Course Reserves form.
 The default loan period is 2 hours but can be increased to a maximum of 24 hours upon request.
-These can be dropped off at the front desk of the library or sent to Ann Dodge via campus mail.
+These can be dropped off at the front desk of the library or sent to Scott Sills via campus mail.

 Textbook Drive

-Each semester the Task Force hosts a textbook drive inviting campus to donate their textbooks to the Lute Library & Course Reserves for future student use.
-Textbook drop off locations will be in Rieke and the Library during Dead Week and Finals.
+Each semester the library hosts a textbook drive inviting campus to donate their textbooks to the Lute Library & Course Reserves for future student use.
+Textbook drop off locations will be in Rieke, the Library, and outside of the Center for DJS during Dead Week and Finals.

-In support of the Suggested Syllabi Statement & Student Resources provided by the Provosts office, we urge faculty to consider including language in their syllabus and on Sakai site that alerts students to the resources available.
+We encourage faculty to consider including language in their syllabus and on their Sakai site that informs students of the resources available.

 Support for Undocumented students

-PLU’s mission of care, rooted deeply in our Lutheran heritage, requires action and an unequivocal commitment to fight for social justice.
-This page listing various resources for DACA and undocumented students–including those related to housing, legal issues, financial aid, and study away–is just one aspect of PLU’s ongoing commitment to them.
+Our mission of care, rooted deeply in our Lutheran heritage, requires action and an unequivocal commitment to fight for social justice.
+This page listing various resources for DACA and undocumented students – including those related to housing, legal issues, financial aid, and study away – is just one aspect of PLU’s ongoing commitment to supporting our undocumented students.

 Lute Library & Course Reserves